 Both enable you to accept a wide variety of payment types, including credit cards, debit cards, Apple Pay, and several local payment options.

 Rates are similar between the two, which is a $0.30 flat fee + 2.9% per transaction.
-Where WooCommerce differs is an additional 1% charge for non-US cards and another 1% charge for currency conversion each time a non-USD payment is made.
+Where WooCommerce differs is for non-US cards, which is $0.30 flat fee + 4.4% per transaction.
+These cards would also pay an additional 1% charge for currency conversion each time a non-USD payment is made.

 Shopify doesn’t have any additional fees.
 In fact, your store’s transactions can be subjected to lower fees depending on the Shopify plan you select.
 Although the flat fee per transaction remains at $0.30, the variable rate is lowered to 2.6% for the standard Shopify plan and even lower to 2.4% for the Advanced plan.

-Apps, plugins and integrations
+Apps, plugins, and integrations

 Building your online store on the WooCommerce platform will make you more reliant on apps and third-party integrations than if you were to get a Shopify subscription.
 Even so, there are significantly fewer apps on the WooCommerce Extensions Store than on the Shopify App Store.

-In contrast, the Shopify App Store has over 7,000 plugins available and over 850 of them are free.
+In contrast, the Shopify App Store has over 8,000 plugins available and over 850 of them are free.
 Some of the best Shopify apps are critical to sales optimization and order fulfillment.

-For example, there are 903 customer service apps for Shopify while there are only 20 for WooCommerce.
-Additionally, there are only 151 WooCommerce extensions for marketing while Shopify offers over 1,400 apps in this category.
+For example, there are 1,956 customer service apps for Shopify while there are only 26 for WooCommerce.
+Additionally, there are only 165 WooCommerce extensions for marketing while Shopify offers over 1,780 apps in this category.